 - To provide market feedback to Irish breeders and producers.

 The IHG is aimed at the export market and links prospective buyers of Irish horses and ponies to participating sellers in Ireland.
-Following a public advertisement in 2013, a number of prominent sellers in Ireland have been assisting Horse Sport Ireland with the continued development of the site.

 The site has a number of features including that participating sellers must agree to the Code of Conduct before they put their horses up for sale on the site and all horses must have recorded pedigree (sire and dam).

 In 2001 following an extensive consultation process, Liam Connell, former President of the RDS, produced a report setting out the principles on which a new body would be created.
 The fundamental rationale behind the proposal was the bringing together of equestrian sport and breeding into one body.

 Michael Dowling, former Secretary General of the Department of Agriculture, was appointed by the Departments of Sport and Agriculture to produce an implementation plan.
 His report was completed in mid-2006 and in December 2006 Horse Sport Ireland was set up by the Ministers for Agriculture and Sport.
 Joe Walsh, the former Minister for Agriculture was appointed as Horse Sport Ireland’s first Chairman.